lspope/elvie_review_analysis/README.md

 ## Data Description and Preparation
-This project uses publicly-accessible product reviews submitted to Trust Pilot.
-The following information was collected:
+This project uses publicly-accessible product review data submitted to the open platform, Trust Pilot.
+The following data was downloaded for analysis.
-* Review identifier
 * Review text
 * Star rating (1-5)
 * Review date
-* Country code provided by reviewer
+* Country code (provided by reviewer)

-See the [Data Prep Notebook](./code/nb1_data__prep.ipynb) for additional information on data preparation.
+See the [Data Prep Notebook](./code/nb1_data__prep.ipynb) for more details.

 ## Analysis
-This project includes EDA and general text analysis of user reviews of the Cookpad app.
-The following questions are addressed:
+Exploratory data analysis and word frequency text analysis techniques were used to answer the following questions:

 * What were the review counts by year?
 * What were the review counts by Rating?